 How true it is that accidents cannot be avoided, that they surprise us when we least expect it?
 It´s not worth the “bah, it’s a short journey” or “I´m a safe driver, I don’t drive fast, especially when I have the children in the car.”
 That doesn’t matter.
 My journey could not have been any shorter, and I could not go more slowly.
 I had just picked up my daughter from daycare, and we were going home for lunch, a journey that usually takes us 10 minutes.
 We were at a traffic light with one car in front and one behind of us.
 When my 4-year-old daughter was telling me what she had done in preschool, we experienced a heavy rear impact and immediately afterward we suffered another impact, from the car we had in front of us.

-When the paramedics arrived, two of them went to take care of me and another one got the assurance of Paula’s well-being.
+When the paramedics arrived, two of them went to take care of me and another one got assurance of Paula well-being.
 They asked her how she felt, and she replied: “I’m fine, but my mom is a bit dizzy.”
-I was feeling awful, but by just hearing her voice, a smile was drawn on my face.
+I was felt awful, but just hearing her voice, a smile was drawn on my face.
 I had a mixture of feelings.
-I was concerned about Mario (my unborn baby), but on the other hand, I was relieved by knowing that our decision to let Paula travel rear-facing had prevented a major injury.
+On the other hand, I was concerned about Mario (my unborn baby) and on the other, I was relieved by knowing that our decision to let Paula travel rear-facing had prevented a major injury.
 She didn’t feel bad at all; she wasn’t even feeling scared.
 When they asked her what had happened, she answered: “that white car has crashed against us.”
 That first white car had suffered the first impact, but my little girl didn’t understand that.